Nepal national cricket team: 2000 – 2009

-In the 2006 ACC Trophy, Nepal bowled Myanmar out for just 10 off 12.1 overs after Nepal won the toss and sent Myanmar in; no batsman scored more than one, the innings included five ducks, and extras top scored with five (three leg byes and two wides).
-Mehboob Alam and Binod Das picked up seven wickets and three wickets respectively.
+In the 2006 ACC Trophy, Nepal bowled Myanmar out for just 10 runs off 12.1 overs after winning the toss and sending Myanmar in; no batsman scored more than one, the innings included five ducks, with a top score of five extras (three leg byes and two wides).
+Mehboob Alam and Binod Das picked up seven and three wickets, respectively.
 In reply, Nepal hit three off the first ball, followed by three wides that went for five, and then hit another three from the second legitimate delivery to win by ten wickets.
 Some critics called it the greatest mismatch in the history of international cricket and the score of 10 is the lowest in any level of men's international cricket.
 They finished fourth in the tournament after losing to Afghanistan in a play-off.
 They won the ACC Premier League in 2006.

 They played in the 2007 ACC Twenty20 Cup in Kuwait, where they finished fourth in their first round group.

 In May 2008, Nepal traveled to Jersey to play in 2008 ICC World Cricket League Division Five of the World Cricket League.
 Mehboob Alam set the world record by taking all ten wickets in the match against Mozambique.
-He got his name in the Guinness World Records for becoming the first bowler to take all 10 wickets in an ICC international cricket match with limited overs.
+He got his name in the Guinness World Records for this, becoming the first bowler to take all 10 wickets in an ICC international cricket match with limited overs.
 Nepal topped Group A after the group qualifying matches but lost to Afghanistan in the semi-final and finished third overall after defeating the USA in the playoff for third place.
 With only the top two from this tournament qualifying for 2008 ICC World Cricket League Division Four in Tanzania later in the year, Nepal missed out on the chance to take their 2011 World Cup dream any further.
 Later, Nepal appeared in the 2008 ACC Trophy Elite and finished fourth after losing to the UAE in the semi-final and to Afghanistan in the playoff for third place.

 Nepal finished fifth in the 2009 ACC Twenty20 Cup after beating Singapore by 9 wickets in the playoff for fifth place.
 In a group match against Kuwait, Nepal needed 7 runs off the last ball to win.
 Binod Bhandari, making his debut for the national team, hit a last-ball six to tie the match.
 Eventually Nepal won the match in bowl-out.